Center for International Earth Science Information Network (CIESIN) Columbia University

 Working meetingLamont Campus, Palisades, New York

-Hosted by CIESIN, this working meeting brings together colleagues from the Norwegian Geotechnical Institute (NGI), the International Peace Research Institute, Oslo (PRIO), the Pacific Disaster Center (PDC), and the UN Office for the Coordination of Humanitarian Affairs (OCHA), along with scientists from the IRI and the LDEO.
+This working meeting brings together colleagues from the Norwegian Geotechnical Institute (NGI), the International Peace Research Institute, Oslo (PRIO), the Pacific Disaster Center (PDC), and the UN Office for the Coordination of Humanitarian Affairs (OCHA), along with scientists from the IRI and the LDEO.
 The main meeting objective was to coordinate efforts to assess risks from eight major natural hazards—earthquakes, floods, cyclones, landslides, tsunamis, drought, volcanoes, and wildfires—and from civil conflict.
 The project, supported by the Norwegian Ministry of Foreign Affairs, will provide the OCHA Regional Office for Asia and the Pacific (ROAP) with better data and specific recommendations regarding future needs for humanitarian assistance.
-A public talk held on August 25 provided an opportunity for interactions with the broader Earth Institute community interested in disaster management issues.
+A public talk held on August 25 provides an opportunity for interactions with the broader Earth Institute community interested in disaster management issues.

 June